jonross/kugl/README.md

 ## In brief

-Filtering and summarizing Kubernetes resources at the command line is painful.
+Filtering and summarizing Kubernetes resources at the command line is a pain.
 Kugel can help.

 Example: find the top users of a GPU pool, based on instance type and a team-specific pod label.